weitaoren/weitaoren.github.io/_pages/research.md

 ## Conference Presentations & Talks

 - *Optimal Return Policies with Heterogeneous Search Rewards.*
-  The 18th International Annual Conference of Chinese Scholars in Management Science and Engineering (CSAMSE), Shenyang, China, Jul 27–28, 2026.
+  The 18th International Annual Conference of Chinese Scholars in Management Science and Engineering (CSAMSE), Shenyang, China, Jun 27–28, 2026.
 - *Managing Product Fit Uncertainty in Online Shopping: On Information Search and Return Shipping Insurance.*
   The 17th International Annual Conference of Chinese Scholars in Management Science and Engineering (CSAMSE), Chengdu, China, Jul 26–27, 2025.